The main methods to keep dogs out of garden areas are training and dog repellents. These come in natural and artificial forms.

 If you want to try something like this, you might be better off creating your own home-made concoction.
 A lot of dogs dislike citrus fruits like lemons.
 A few lemon slices or citrus peels around your roses might just do the trick.

 Or you could try placing cotton wool balls soaked in vinegar or ammonia around your precious plants.

 Should You Just Wait it Out?

-Sometimes, the best option is to wait out this phase.
+Sometimes, the best option to keep dogs out of garden areas is to wait out this phase.
 The secret to nice flowerbeds and a fruitful vegetable plot in a yard shared with a Labrador puppy is usually more supervision and/or restriction.

 Just like we need to move trash bins out of the way (or use puppy proof lids) in the kitchen when leaving a dog alone there, so we also need to take steps to restrict a puppy’s opportunities for mischief outdoors.
 Put up a few barriers, or move things around a bit.